vrn-sh/erp/toolbox/docs/CONTRIBUTE.md

 > If you're using `asdf` to manage your programs, you can go to the root repository folder
 > and type `asdf install` to install the correct language version automatically

+> You can now use docker-compose to run the application locally!
+>
+> To do so, just run `docker compose -f docker-compose-dev.yml up` !

 ### First install
 On your first install, you can run (assuming you have `bash` installed):